gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-pulling-vertices.md

 ```

 If we wanted to handle more data than that we'd need
-to pick some texture size that fits our data, possibly
+to pick some texture size that fits our data, and spread
+the data across multiple rows possibly
-padding the data to make a rectangle.
+padding last row to make a rectangle.

 Another thing we're doing here is using 2 textures,
 one for positions, one for texture coordinates.